iam-green/minecraft-server/README.md

-  -r, --ram <ram_size>                     Select the amount of RAM you want to allocate to the server -d, -sd, --server-directory <directory>  Select the path to install the Minecraft Server -ld, --library-directory <directory>     Select the path to install the required libraries --remapped                               Select the remapped version of the server --force-replace                          Force replace the existing server file
+  -r, --ram <ram_size>                     Select the amount of RAM you want to allocate to the server -d, -sd, --server-directory <directory>  Select the path to install the Minecraft Server -ld, --library-directory <directory>     Select the path to install the required libraries -u, --update                             Update the script to the latest version --remapped                               Select the remapped version of the server --force-replace                          Force replace the existing server file
 ```